nicohman/raven/README.md

 * New option suggestions are very welcome!

-You can also download a prebuilt binary from [here](https://github.com/nicohman/raven/releases)
+You can also download a(possibly outdated prebuilt binary from [here](https://github.com/nicohman/raven/releases), or a binary built from the latest git commit at [my website](https://demenses.net/downloads).

 ## Usage